mtargonski/boneIO-docusaurus/hardware/index.md

 ## Star topology

 boneIO was designed to work with star topology.
-That's mean that you have specific cable to every electrical point for example every lamp and every switch should be connected directly to boneIO.
+That means, that you have dedicated cable to every electrical point.
+For example every lamp and every switch (that you wish to independantly control) should be connected directly to boneIO via seperate electrical wire.

 Here you can find some info how to plan this kind of electrical instalation: